-Our last harvest - ankle-deep in the earth and overjoyed.
+Our last harvest - ankle deep in the soil and overjoyed

 First thing in the morning at 7am, we took the train from Zurich towards Kerzers in the canton of Fribourg to our 15 hectare fields.
 Armed with a pair of plant shears, rubber boots and thick jackets, everyone from the founder to the intern trudged through the muddy paths - today of all days it had already rained all night.
 That hadn't stopped anyone.
 On the contrary, we were looking forward to the day in the open field where our hemp would be harvested.

 None of us is used to real physical work, but since we all consider ourselves rather athletic, we were confident.
 To anticipate: most of us complained about considerable muscle soreness one day later!
 Fortunately, we didn't know anything about that at the time.

 The expert explained to us that only the most beautiful stalks with the valuable leaves are important for harvesting.
 For the hemp harvest, they are cut about the length of a forearm.